syselement/ine-notes/emapt/android/README.md

 ![](.gitbook/assets/image-20240111190023338.png)

-- When the exploit app is run, a `Hello world!` message will be displayed but on the background launches `LeakyActivity`, extract th result and wirtes it in its logs.
+- When the exploit app is run, a `Hello world!` message will be displayed but on the background launches `LeakyActivity`, extract the result and writes it in its logs.

 ---